oktadev/okta-blog/_source/_posts/2022-09-21-angular-dependency-injection.md

 In Angular v14, you now have a new option to use the `inject()` function.

-Another way to register dependencies is manually providing them through the `providers` array.
+Another way to register dependencies is to provide them manually through the `providers` array.
 Different Angular building blocks accept `providers` in the metadata.
 So you can register a provider like this:

 ```ts
 @NgModule({